The Mikado: Japanese setting

-Criticism
+Orientalism protests in the U.S.

-Since the 1990s, some productions of the opera in the United States have drawn criticism from the Asian-American community as promoting "simplistic orientalist stereotypes".
-In 2014, after a production in Seattle, Washington, drew national attention to such criticism, the Gilbert biographer Andrew Crowther wrote that The Mikado "does not portray any of the characters as being 'racially inferior' or indeed fundamentally any different from British people.
+Since the 1990s, some productions of the opera in the United States have drawn criticism from some Asian-Americans as promoting "simplistic orientalist stereotypes".
+In 2014, after a production in Seattle, Washington, drew picketing and national attention to such criticism, the Gilbert biographer Andrew Crowther wrote that The Mikado "does not portray any of the characters as being 'racially inferior' or indeed fundamentally any different from British people.
 The point of the opera is to reflect British culture through the lens of an invented 'other', a fantasy Japan that has only the most superficial resemblance to reality."
 For example, the starting point for the plot of The Mikado is "an invented 'Japanese' law against flirting, which makes sense only as a reference to the sexual prudishness of British culture".
-Crowther noted that production design and other features of traditionally staged productions of the opera often "do look somewhat insensitive, not to say insulting. ...
-It should [be possible] to avoid such things in the future, with a little sensitivity. ...
-G&S is about silliness, and fun, and ... mocking the powerful, and accepting the fundamental absurdity of life".
-Some commentators dismissed the criticism as political correctness but a public discussion of the issue in Seattle a month later drew a large crowd who nearly all agreed that, although works like The Mikado should not be abandoned in their traditional form, there should be "some kind of contextualizing apparatus to show that the producers and performers are at least thinking about the problems in the work".
+Crowther noted, however, that production design and other features of traditionally staged productions of the opera often appear insensitive.
+"It should [be possible] to avoid such things ... with a little sensitivity."
+Some commentators dismissed the criticism as political correctness, but a public discussion of the issue in Seattle a month later drew a large crowd who nearly all agreed that, although works like The Mikado should not be abandoned in their traditional form, there should be "some kind of contextualizing apparatus to show that the producers and performers are at least thinking about the problems in the work".

 In 2015 a planned production by the New York Gilbert and Sullivan Players was withdrawn after its publicity materials ignited a similar protest in the Asian-American blogosphere.
-A Tokyo-based writer who was sympathetic to Gilbert and Sullivan's original setting of the opera later noted: "While as a Japanese residing in Japan I am not offended by the production photos [that offended many Asian-Americans], it is not difficult to imagine how Asian-Americans found the racial cross-dressing unbearable, as it may have reminded them of painful incidents of discrimination that they face as a minority in America."
+A Tokyo-based writer who was sympathetic to Gilbert and Sullivan's original setting of the opera later commented: "While as a Japanese residing in Japan I am not offended by the production photos, it is not difficult to imagine how Asian-Americans found the racial cross-dressing unbearable, as it may have reminded them of painful incidents of discrimination that they face as a minority in America."
 The company redesigned its Mikado production and debuted the new concept in December 2016, receiving a warm review from The New York Times.
-After Lamplighters Music Theatre of San Francisco planned a 2016 production, objections by the Asian-American community prompted them to reset the opera in Renaissance-era Milan, eliminating all references to Japan.
+Objections by Asian-American groups prompted Lamplighters Music Theatre of San Francisco to re-set their 2016 production of the opera in Renaissance-era Milan, eliminating all references to Japan.
 Reviewers felt that the change resolved the issue.
 Among other productions that have experimented with varying the original setting, a 2022 staging by Gilbert & Sullivan Austin, titled The McAdo, relocated the action to Scotland.
 A reviewer from CTX Live Theater praised the adaptation, writing that The Mikados "story is universalizing and could be set anywhere on the planet in any society".